Ivovis/TagTodo/README.md

 - As a user I want a secure login system to protect my data.
 - As a user I want to have clean navigation.
 - As a user I want to create tasks.
+- As a user I want to edit tasks.
+- As a user I want to delete tasks.
+- As a user I want to tasks to have a title and description.
 - As a user I want to tag a task with one or more tags.
-- As a user I want to view all tasks.
-- As a user I want to view all tasks with selected tag or tags.
+- As a user I want to view all tasks ordered based on tags.
-- As a user I want to edit an existing task.
-- As a user I want to delete a task.
-- As a user I want to Create new tags.
+- As a user I want to create new tags.
-- As a user I want to Edit existing tags.
+- As a user I want to edit existing tags.
 - As a user I want to Delete existing tags.
+- As a user I want to tag to have a title and description.
+- As a user I want to change a tags importance.

 ---